mherrmann/helium/README.md

 use it from Python, I didn't have time to bring the Java implementation up to speed as well.
 Similarly for Internet Explorer: Helium used to support it, but since I have no need for it, I removed the (probably broken) old implementation.

+The name Helium was chosen because it is also a chemical element like Selenium
+- but it is lighter.